Major with Concentration in Professional and Technical Writing

 SJSU’s program (formerly called “Career Writing”) has been going strong for over 30 years and our graduates work at nearly every major tech firm in the Bay Area.
 We have a strong job-placement record and help coordinate paid internships with local employers during the summer and the school year.

-Check with the Professional and Technical Writing Program Coordinator at least once each semester to track your progress.
+Check with the Professional and Technical Writing Major Advisor at least once each semester to track your progress.

 Requirements and Forms

 For a current list of department forms, please go to Advising Forms.

 For non-major advising (less than 60 units earned):